ResourceDataInc/Centroid/README.md

 #### Environments

 The API also includes a convenience method for retrieving configuration values for a specific environment.
-The environment specific configuration is merged with the configuration that applies to all environents, giving your application all the appropriate configuration for the specified environment.
+The environment specific configuration is merged with the configuration that applies to all environments, giving your application all the appropriate configuration for the specified environment.

 See the [python](python/README.md) and/or [.NET](dot-net/README.md) API documention for more details.